 We bet you don’t want stain all over your cover, so wipe the vomit off it as soon as possible.
 Then, use dry car wipes or tissue paper to get rid of the vomit particles by carefully picking them from the seat.

-Once you have taken out the car seat cover, look for washing instructions- that are usually sewn on the stitching line.
+Once you have taken out the car seat cover, look for washing instructions – they are usually sewn on the stitching line.
 This is important since all car seats are different and need to be maintained clean in different ways.

 - Wipe down the hard shell